TeachmanLab/MT-Data-CalmThinkingStudy/Data Cleaning/README.md

 ### 1_get_raw_data.ipynb

-This Jupyter Notebook script (author: [Sonia Baee](https://github.com/soniabaee)) dumps the full set of 67 raw CSV data files from the SQL database on the "teachmanlab" Data Server as of December 3, 2020.
+This Jupyter Notebook script (author: [Sonia Baee](https://github.com/soniabaee)) dumps the full set of 67 raw CSV data files from the "calm" SQL database on the "teachmanlab" Data Server as of December 3, 2020.
 This dump defines the end of data collection for the study.
 [4_clean_data.R](code/4_clean_data.R) below identifies that the last system-generated timestamp for a Calm Thinking participant in this dataset is "2020-11-13 22:13:27 EST".

 ### 2_define_functions.R